-CEQ A Eligibility Criteria Eligible?/Notes for Proposed Project Office Building.
-An office building project must meeting one of the following: Not Applicable A. Regional Location .
+oject Infill Eligibility CEQA Eligibility Criteria Eligible?/Notes for Proposed Project Commercial/Retail.
+A commercial/retail project must meet one of the following: A. Regional Location.
+A commercial project with no single-building floor-plate greater than 50,000 square feet is eligible if it locates in a "low vehicle travel area"; or B. Proximity to Households.
+A project with no single-building floor-plate greater than 50,000 square feet located within 1⁄2 mile of 1,800 households is eligible.
+Not Applicable According to Section IV (G) of CEQA Appendix M, for mixed-use projects "the performance standards in this Section that apply to the predominant use shall govern the entire project."
+Because the predominant use is residential, the requirements for commercial/retail projects do not apply.
+Office Building.
+An office building project must meeting one of the following: A. Regional Location.
 Office buildings, both commercial and public, are eligible if they locate in a low vehicle travel area; or B. Proximity to a Major Transit Stop.
-Office buildings, both commercial and public, within 1/2 mile of an existing major transit stop, or 1/4 mile of an existing stop along a high quality transit corridor, are eligible.
-Schools.
-Not Applicable Elementary schools within 1 mile of 50 percent of the projected student population are eligible.
+Office buildings, both commercial and public, within 1⁄2 mile of an existing major transit stop, or 1⁄4 mile of an existing stop along a high quality transit corridor, are eligible.
+Not Applicable Schools.
+Elementary schools within 1 mile of 50 percent of the projected student population are eligible.
 Middle schools and high schools within 2 miles of 50 percent of the projected student population are eligible.
 Alternatively, any school within 1⁄2 mile of an existing major transit stop or an existing stop along a high quality transit corridor is eligible.
 Additionally, to be eligible, all schools shall provide parking and storage for bicycles and scooters, and shall comply with the requirements of Sections 17213, 17213.1, and 17213.2 of the California Education Code.
-Transit.
+Not Applicable Transit.
 Transit stations, as defined in Section 15183.3(e)(1), are eligible.
-Not Applicable Small Walkable Community Projects.
-Small walkable community projects, as defined in Section 15183.3, subdivision (e)(6), that implement the project features in 2a above are eligible.
 Not Applicable